Credit:– Universities in Ancient India – D.G. Apte

-Normally specialisation in various subjects of study took eight years, but the period could be reduced or lengthened in accordance with the intellectual capacity of the students and the amount of energy and application shown by them.
+Usually, specialisation in various subjects of study took eight years.
+The period could be reduced or lengthened by the intellectual capacity of the students and the amount of energy and application shown by them.

-The completion of studies was not marred by any formal examination nor was there any convocation for conferring degrees.
-Examinations were treated as unnecessary, because the procedure of teaching subjects was critical and thorough and unless one unit was very thoroughly mastered by the student, he was not allowed to proceed to the succeeding portions.
-The students who completed their studies did not receive any written certificates or diplomas because it was believed that knowledge was its own reward and using it for earning bread or for achieving any selfish end was a violation.
+Any formal examination did not mar the completion of studies, nor was there any convocation for conferring degrees.
+Examinations were treated as unnecessary because the procedure of teaching subjects was critical and thorough, and unless the student very thoroughly mastered one unit, he was not allowed to proceed to the succeeding portions.
+The students who completed their studies did not receive any written certificates or diplomas.
+It was believed that knowledge was its reward and using it for earning bread or for achieving any selfish end was a violation.

-Only higher education was imparted in these institution.
-The process of education which began at home with primary education and widened in extent in the education in the Asramas which imparted what corresponded to secondary education reached its culmination in these places which imparted education at the university level.
+Only higher education was imparted in these institutions.
+The process of learning began at home with primary education and widened in extent in the education in the Asramas.
+Asramas gave secondary education reached its culmination in these places which imparted training at the university level.
 According to the system prevalent in ancient India, primary education was imparted to children up to the age of eight and secondary education covered from eight to twelve years more.
 So the students who came to learn in ancient Indian universities were approximately sixteen to twenty years of age.
 Takshasila was so well known for its teachers that hundreds of students went to this place in search of knowledge, leaving aside the comforts and safety of their home.
-Their parents’ sacrifice in sending them to this place was indeed great, particularly when one takes into consideration the risk involved in long journeys in those days when travel was slow, dangerous and uncertain.
-Numerous references show that students in hundreds used to flock to this city from distant places like Banaras, Rajagrha, Mithila, Ujjain, Kosala, Madhya Desa and from the Kuru Kingdoms in the north.
+Their parents’ sacrifice in sending them to this place was indeed great.
+The risk involved in long journeys in those days were slow, dangerous and uncertain.
+Numerous references show that students in hundreds used to flock to this city from distant places like Banaras, Rajagrha, Mithila, Ujjain, Kosala, Madhya Desa and the Kuru Kingdoms in the north.
 Takshasila was thus the intellectual capital of India, a central university that exercised suzerainty over the world of letters in India.

 Courses Taught in Takshasila

 There was a wide variety of courses offered at Takshasila, both in literary and scientific or technical subjects.
-The terms used to denote these two types of courses were the Vedas and the Silpas.
-The number of Vedas studied in this university is mentioned as three, but it is difficult to explain why the fourth Veda and most probably the Atharvaveda should have been dropped from the list.
+The terms used to denote these two types of classes were the Vedas and the Silpas.
+The number of Vedas studied in this university is mentioned as three.
+It is difficult to explain why the fourth Veda and most probably the Atharvaveda should have been dropped from the list.
 The study of the Vedas probably meant learning them by heart for that was the most important service the Brahmans rendered to the preservation and propagation of the Hindu culture.
 The term Veda also included the study of its six auxiliary sciences

 - The Science of correct pronunciation